 Iqra academy is committed to promoting understanding of the principles and practices of equality and justice.
 We aim to equip pupils with an awareness of our diverse society and to appreciate the value of difference.
-Every member of Iqra Academy is regarded as of equal worth and importance, irrespective of her creed, culture, class, race or disability.
+Every member of Iqra Academy is regarded as of equal worth and importance, Page 5 of 9 Iqra Academy irrespective of her creed, culture, class, race or disability.
 Iqra Academy expects every aspect of activities held in class and out to have an equal opportunities dimension.
 This may be expressed explicitly in teaching materials and display, implicitly in classroom practice, or as part of the 'hidden curriculum' of social interaction amongst and between staff and pupils.